RainySummerLuo/RainySummerLuo/README.md

 ##  :key: GPG

 You may encounter the key `14E2BE0434A3FFC9`.
 This is dedicated for signing GitHub (or other VCS) commits.
-All of my commits should be signed by this key or GitHub's key: `4AEE18F83AFDEB23`, or else their authenticity is questionable (Starting from `May 26 2022`, before that I used the key `C4C3F07F733DA036`).
+My commits should be signed by this key or GitHub's key: `4AEE18F83AFDEB23` (Starting from `May 26 2022`, before that I used the key `C4C3F07F733DA036`).

 [![](https://user-images.githubusercontent.com/12462465/173025061-d6f48838-a917-4e90-a348-68fc5f24c3aa.png)](#)